PotentialLabs/meetglow.com/press.md

 ### Who We Are

-Potential Labs is a small startup nestled in the hills of Southeast Ohio, part of the Appalachian region.
-We strive to build solutions that help today’s consumers track their use of resources with the goal of reducing waste.
+Potential Labs is a startup nestled in the hills of Southeast Ohio, part of the Appalachian region.
+We build solutions that help today’s consumers track how they use resources with the goal of reducing waste.
 Reducing waste saves money and has a positive effect on our environment.

 ### Glow

 <img class="right" src="/images/glow-view13-portrait.jpg">

 Glow is a smart energy tracker for the home.
 It gives users glowing real-time feedback about their energy use leading to energy savings and reduced impact on the environment.
 Glow’s breakthrough inductive wireless sensor allows anyone to install it in just a few minutes.
-The device provides simple on-the-go energy monitoring and smart budgeting tools from the companion mobile app.
-It will also alert users about extended high usage, that could be dangerous, by sending a notification to their phone.
+The device provides simple on-the-go energy monitoring and smart budgeting tools from its companion mobile app.
+It also alerts users about extended high usage, which could be dangerous, sending a notification to their phone.

 ### Features